Bubobubobubobubo/topos/README.md

 ## Disclaimer

-**Topos** is a very young project.
-It is not ready for end users, do not expect stable features and/or user support.
+**Topos** is a fairly young project developed by two part time hobbyists :) Do not expect stable features and/or user support in the initial development stage.
 Contributors and curious people are welcome!
-The software is not stabilized at all for the moment but it is already possible to have fun playing with it.
+The software is working quite well and we are continuously striving to improve it.

 ## Installation (for devs and contributors)